jsteenbeeke/campaignsetting.jeroensteenbeeke.nl/races/stoneborn.md

 urgency was understood.

-Stoneborn are short and stout, and sometimes mistaken for [Adar](/races/adar) by people native to [Eluneia](/locations/eluneia), a comparison neither the Adar nor the Stoneborn appreciate (the two species are not compatible).
+Stoneborn are short and stout, and sometimes mistaken for [Adar](/races/adar) by people native to [Eluneia](/locations/eluneia), a comparison neither the Adar nor the Stoneborn appreciate.

 Both male and female Stoneborn have beards.
 Facial hair generally starts growing during puberty, as with humans.